mohamad-m2/mnist_generation/README.md

 ---
 ## generation
-for checking how different the images we generate from all the other images with the same class in the dataset we can implement a simple distance function and take the minimum distance between our geerated image and all the other images presented in the data this can work for mnist dataset since the only value the pixel can have are either 0 for black and 1 for white. finally for a better generation we could also consider the gaussian mixture model for estimating the distribution of the classes instead of 1 simple gaussian distribution.
+For checking how different the images we generate from all the other images with the same class in the dataset we can implement a simple distance function and take the minimum distance between our geerated image and all the other images presented in the data.
+This can work for mnist dataset since the only value the pixel can have are either 0 for black and 1 for white.
+Finally for a better generation we could also consider the gaussian mixture model for estimating the distribution of the classes instead of 1 simple gaussian distribution.

 <p align="center">
   <img src="./mnist_generation/0_generated/Figure_1.png" width="200">